-Ali and I are early, so we walk in the shadow of the gargantuan casino/convention center on the south side of the Yarra River.
+Ali and I are early, so we stroll in the shadow of the gargantuan casino/convention center on the south side of the Yarra River.
 Nearby and moored in a smelly berth, is a three-masted barque, the Polly Woodside.
 Shrieking schoolchildren are storming the deck.
-No further exploration of the Polly Woodside is necessary, so we find our designated tram stop / meeting place.
-I recognize Glenn, even though I hadn’t been able to conjure up his face.
+No further exploration of the Polly Woodside is necessary, so we search for our designated tram stop / meeting place.
+I recognize Glenn right away, even though I hadn’t been able to conjure up his face.
 Seventeen years have passed.
 He must have been in his early twenties; I was fifty-one.
 Now, he’s almost a middle-aged man and I’m a venerable son-of-a-bitch.
 Some happy, awkward moments ensue.
 Ali, bless her, picks up the slack.
 Then, his wife appears and the gabbing really commences.

-Ali and I retreat to Hotel Windsock to continue our nap marathon, because tonight – Footy!
+Ali and I retreat to Hotel Windsock for the next lap in our nap marathon, because tonight – Footy!
 Glenn is taking us to an Australian Rules football match.
 Carlton versus Richmond.
 There isn’t a nuttier, more beloved sport played anywhere on the globe; in fact, it’s pretty much exclusive to the state of Victoria and the city of Melbourne, in particular, which has seven or nine clubs, Carlton and Richmond being two.

-Glenn meets us in the Windsor lobby an hour before the match, given there’s a thirty-minute walk and stadium security to deal with.
+Glenn meets us in the Windsor lobby an hour before the match given there will be a thirty-minute walk and stadium security to deal with.
 Mistimed.
-We miss maybe the first twenty minutes due to a clusterfuck at the arena entrance.
+We miss maybe the first twenty minutes due to the clusterfuck at the arena entrance.
 Up three escalator flights and through a milling horde, we search for our level and gate and section.
-Suddenly, what had been a growl becomes a roar and the blazing, enormous field and stadium opens to us, vibrating with passion and beer and incalculable wattage.
+Suddenly, what had been a growl becomes a roar and the blazing, gigantic stadium opens to us, vibrating with passion and beer and incalculable wattage.
 It’s heart-stopping.